-Objectives: To (1) explore the clustering of community pharmacies in England; and (2) determine the relationship between community pharmacy clustering, urbanity and deprivation.
+Objectives To (1) explore the clustering of community pharmacies in England and (2) determine the relationship between community pharmacy clustering, urbanity and deprivation.

-Design: An area level analysis spatial study.
+Design An area-level analysis spatial study.
+Setting England.

-Setting: England.

-Primary and secondary outcome measures: Community pharmacy clustering determined as a community pharmacy located within 10 minutes walking distance to another community pharmacy.
+Primary and secondary outcome measures Community pharmacy clustering determined as a community pharmacy located within 10 min walking distance to another community pharmacy.

-Participants: Addresses and postcodes of each community pharmacy in England was used in the analysis.
-Each pharmacy postcode was assigned to a lower layer super output area (LSOA), which was then matched to urbanity (urban, town and fringe or village, hamlet and isolated dwellings) and deprivation decile (using the Index of Multiple Deprivation score).
+Participants Addresses and postal codes of each community pharmacy in England were used in the analysis.
+Each pharmacy postal code was assigned to a lower layer super output area, which was then matched to urbanity (urban, town and fringe or village, hamlet and isolated dwellings) and deprivation decile (using the Index of Multiple Deprivation score).